Witiko/doctoral-thesis/main.md

 Recent results show that dense retrieval techniques can achieve higher accuracy than sparse retrieval techniques on information retrieval tasks.
-[@lin2021batch] At the *answer retrieval* math information retrieval task of the ARQMath-1 and ARQMath-2 labs, sparse information retrieval systems still achieved the best accuracy, but the gap is closing: Whereas at ARQMath-1, only three[^19] out of 23 systems (13\%) used dense retrieval and the best dense retrieval system only received the seventh best accuracy in the competition, [@zanibbi2020overview, Table A1], at ARQMath-2, nine[^20] out of 40 systems (23\%) used dense retrieval and the best dense retrieval systems received the second and third best accuracies in the competition. [@behrooz2021overview, Table 4]
+[@lin2021batch] At the *find answers* task of the ARQMath-1 and ARQMath-2 labs, sparse information retrieval systems still achieved the best accuracy, but the gap is closing: Whereas at ARQMath-1, only three[^19] out of 23 systems (13\%) used dense retrieval and the best dense retrieval system only received the seventh best accuracy in the competition, [@zanibbi2020overview, Table A1], at ARQMath-2, nine[^20] out of 40 systems (23\%) used dense retrieval and the best dense retrieval systems received the second and third best accuracies in the competition. [@behrooz2021overview, Table 4]

  [^19]: The three systems were, by decreasing accuracy: